Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

 \subsection{Structure of the Study and Evaluation Measures}

 We used forecasts made from the first 10 out of the 84 forecast origins for the initial in-sample parameter estimation.
 For the remaining 74 forecast origins, we used an expanding in-sample period consisting of all weeks up to and including the origin itself.
 Out-of-sample forecasts were, therefore, produced for the final 74 weeks of each of the 52 mortality time series.

-In terms of out-of-sample evaluation, the aim of distributional forecasting is to maximize sharpness subject to calibration.
-Sharpness relates to the concentration of the distributional forecast, while calibration measures its statistical consistency with the data (\citealt{gneiting2014probabilistic}).
-We report unconditional calibration using reliability diagrams and the percentage of observations falling within 95\% and 50\% intervals obtained from the distributional forecasts.
-Evaluating these intervals provides insight into forecast accuracy for the central and tail regions of the distributions (\citealt{Makridakis2022}).
+Our choice of just 10 periods for the initial estimation sample was driven by the desire for a reasonably long out-of-sample period.